Cumberland County, Virginia: Constitutional officers

-Cumberland County is represented by Republican Mark Peake in the Virginia Senate, Republican Thomas C. Wright, Jr. in the Virginia House of Delegates, and Republican Bob Good in the U.S. House of Representatives.
+Cumberland County is represented by Republican Luther Cifers in the Virginia Senate, Republican Thomas A. Garrett, Jr. in the Virginia House of Delegates, and Republican John J. McGuire, III in the U.S. House of Representatives.

 Education

-Cumberland County Public Schools serves over 1400 students in the county.
+Cumberland County Public Schools, the only school division in the county, serves over 1400 students in the county.
 The district operates Cumberland Elementary School (PreK-4), Cumberland Middle School (5-8), and Cumberland High School (9-12).
-The Superintendent is Dr. Chip Jones (2022).
+The superintendent is Dr. Chip Jones (2022).